MSecure/contact-tracing-us/California/README.md

 used to identify any system user.

 ## Manifest Analysis
+- Application Data can be Backed up [android:allowBackup=true].
+This enables anyone to backup the application data via adb (with USB debugging mode on) which might lead to potentional information leak.
 - Broadcast Receiver: ``com.google.android.apps.exposurenotification.nearby.ExposureNotificationBroadcastReceiver`` is protected by a permission but the protection level should be checked
 - Service: ``com.google.android.gms.nearby.exposurenotification.WakeUpService`` is protected by a permission but the permission level should also be checked
   - permission: ``com.google.android.gms.nearby.exposurenotification.EXPOSURE_CALLBACK``